 The OMP also provides a suitable procedure in the event that complaints are made to the Operator.
-The OMP is required to be reviewed at least every year and/or after a complaint is received, whichever is the sooner.
+The OMP is required to be reviewed at least every year (as committed to in the OMP) and/or after a complaint is received, whichever is the sooner.